-The ammonia in green liquor, and moving forward, white liquor, partially evaporates into diluted non-condensable gases.
-However, most of the ammonia travels back to the digestion with white liquor.
-From the digestion, the ammonia moves to the black liquor along with organic nitrogenous compounds.
-In the evaporator, the ammonia is finally separated from the liquor and moves into concentrated non-condensable gases and methanol.
+The ammonia formed in the green liquor and in the white liquor partially evaporates into diluted non-condensable gases.
+However, most of the ammonia continues as part of the white liquor back to the cooking.
+From the cooking, the ammonia passes into the black liquor together with the organic nitrogen compounds of the wood.
+The ammonia is finally quantitatively separated from the liquor in the evaporation plant, passing into concentrated non-condensable gases and methanol.

-According to Conclusion 22 in the EU BAT, the NOx emission level of a recovery boiler increases as flows containing nitrogen are burned, such as non-condensable gases, turpentine and methanol, in which case the emission levels will be closer to the upper limit specific in the BAT.
+According to the EU BAT Reference document, the NOx emission level of a recovery boiler increases when burning flows containing nitrogen, such as non-condensable gases, turpentine and methanol, in which case the emission levels will be closer to the upper limit specified in the BAT.

-Effect of diluted non-condensable gases
+Impact of diluted non-condensable gases

-The proportion of diluted non-condensable gases of the total air supplied into a recovery boiler is typically 10–30% of the total volume of air.
+The proportion of diluted non-condensable gases typically accounts for 10–30% of the total volume of air fed to the recovery boiler.
 The nitrogen in diluted non-condensable gases is mostly ammonia.
-The ammonia content of dry gases can be expected to be at the level of 10 ppm.
-It can be assumed that about 30% of ammonia converts into NO. If the boiler’s NO level is at 100 ppm, the increase in nitric oxide emissions will be:
+The ammonia content in dry gases can be expected to be about 10 ppm.
+It can be assumed that about 30% of ammonia converts into NO. If the boiler’s NO level is about 100 ppm, the increase in the recovery boiler’s nitrogen oxide emissions will be: